ankit7540/RamanSpecCalibration/python_module/intensity_calibration/determine_C0_C1/README.md

 ---

-For a similar program written in IgorPro see [gen_correction.ipf](https://github.com/ankit7540/RamanSpec_BasicOperations/blob/master/intensity_corr/) in my other repository.
+For a similar program written in IgorPro see [gen_correction.ipf](https://github.com/ankit7540/RamanSpecCalibration/tree/master/Igor_procedure/intensity_calibration/determine_C0_C1) in this repository.

 ## Requirements